thunderbird/webext-docs/messages.rst

 list(folder)
 ------------

 Gets all messages in a folder.
-See :doc:`messageLists` for more information.

 - ``folder`` (:ref:`accounts.MailFolder`)

+Returns:

+- :ref:`messages.MessageList`

 .. _messages.continueList:

 continueList(messageListId)
 ---------------------------

 Returns the next chunk of messages in a list.
-See :doc:`messageLists` for more information.
+See :doc:`how-to/messageLists` for more information.

 - ``messageListId`` (string)

+Returns:

+- :ref:`messages.MessageList`

 .. _messages.get: